fjruizruano/TEmin/README.md

 # repeatMiner
-Iterative protocol for the analysis of repetitive elements in non model organism
+Iterative protocol for the analysis of repetitive elements in non model organisms